 5. Sound of running water

 If you can hear water running somewhere in the house even though you don’t have any faucets open or any water-using appliances running, it might mean water leaking from beneath the house.
+Quick water leak detection is crucial to prevent potential damage and protect your investment.

 For Red Carpet Service Every Time, Contact General Plumbing and Air Conditioning in Lake Worth, FL.